Brazil carrier TIM has 'duty' to consider acquiring Oi's assets -CEO

 "Being the CEO of a publicly traded carrier, I have the duty to check whether or not it creates value to my shareholders once frequencies or backhauls (infrastructure networks) are made available," Labriola told reporters on the sidelines of Futurecom, a major telecoms event in Sao Paulo.

-It was the clearest public indication yet that TIM, which is owned by Italy's Telecom Italia SpA TLIT.MI, may consider a deal.
+It was the clearest public indication yet that TIM, which is owned by Italy's Telecom Italia SpA TLIT.MI , is considering a deal.

 In September, Reuters reported that Oi was in talks with Italy's Telecom Italia to sell its mobile unit and avoid insolvency.